List of International cricket families: Gregory

 Dave and Ned were brothers in a family of 6 cricketing brothers.
 Dave and Ned made their Test debut in the same match, the first recognised Test match (played in 1877 between Australia and England in Melbourne).
 Syd was Ned's son, and Harry Donnan was Ned's son-in-law.
 Jack was Dave and Ned's nephew.

-Nellie and Louisa Gregory are thought to be pioneering sisters (Ned's daughters) in term of the women's cricket game in Australia.
+Nellie and Louisa Gregory were pioneering sisters (Ned's daughters) in term of the women's cricket game in Australia.